 - Access to support from a local community resource person

 - Hands-on skills practice and development

-If you or your organization is interested in hosting a safeTALK training, please contact our SPAN Coordinator, Megan, at MJScott@gryphon.org.
-Training costs include the cost of materials only.
+If you or your organization is interested in hosting a safeTALK training, please contact our SPAN Coordinator, Nichole at email@example.com.
+You will only be charged for the exact cost of the training materials.
 The cost of materials per person varies based on the size of the group, but is usually around $15 per person.